Article I - Name

 Board of Directors: Directors shall serve for terms of two (2) years.
 No Director may serve more than two, complete consecutive terms.
 Terms of the Directors should be staggered to maintain some degree of continuity within the Chapter organization.
 The Board of Directors will choose one of their members to become Chairman of the Board.

 Serving Officers: Serving Officers shall serve for terms of one year.
 Serving Officers may be re-elected annually and serve at the pleasure of the membership.

 Arrangement of terms will be coordinated by the currently serving Directors.
 The Chapter secretary will record the term of each Director and advise the Board which Directors term expires each year..

 Section D - Meetings of the Board

-The Board of Directors shall schedule no less than three regular meetings to be convened at a convenient time and place during each calendar year; additionally, a regular meeting of the Board of Directors shall be held within 30 days of the annual election of Officers and Directors.
+The Board of Directors shall schedule no less than three regular meetings to be convened at a convenient time and place during each calendar year; additionally, a regular meeting of the Board of Directors shall be held within 30 days of the annual election of Serving Officers and Directors.
 All newly elected or appointed members of the Board for the succeeding term shall be invited to attend and participate in any Board meeting convened between the date of the November election and January 1 of the next year.
-The President may, when he or she deems necessary, or the Secretary shall, at the request in writing of three (3) members of the Board, issue a call for a special meeting of the Board, at least ten (10) days before the appointed date for the meeting.
-Due to distances involving considerable travel, special meeting items and related decisions requiring Board approval, may be accomplished via email or direct mail.
+The Chairman of the Board may, when he or she deems necessary, or the Secretary shall, at the request in writing of three (3) members of the Board, issue a call for a special meeting of the Board, at least ten (10) days before the appointed date for the meeting.
+Due to distances involving considerable travel, special meeting items and related decisions requiring Board approval, may be accomplished via email or direct mail or during an online meeting.
 Proposals must be clearly stated, and responses returned to a designated member of the Board of Directors within seven (7) days.